Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 What implications does celiac disease research have for other autoimmune diseases?

 That being said, there is still much to be learned about why certain individuals are initially prone to developing the disease itself.
 The continuous expansion of research and the ability to dissect the underlying mechanisms that lead to symptoms of autoimmune diseases allow researchers to continue to build upon the foundations of autoimmunity.
-Eventually (and hopefully), this understanding of autoimmune diseases will soon be applied to future treatments.
+Eventually, this understanding of autoimmune diseases will soon be applied to future treatments.

 The replay of the full symposium as well as a summary of the proceedings are available at Beyond Celiac.